alpinelinux/aports/CODINGSTYLE.md

 Maximum line length is 80 characters, this should be considered a recommendation and not a strict requirement which must be followed at all costs.
-Most notably, automatically generated parts (e.g. by `abuild checksum`) are except from this rule.
+Most notably, automatically generated parts (e.g. by `abuild checksum`) are exempt from this rule.

 ### Compound Statements